bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

 Step 1: Create a Job Script
 ---------------------------

 The first step is to create a job script that will run a single job in the batch array.
-All of the parameters (--cpus-per-task, --mem-per-cpu, --time etc) will be set for every individual job running in the batch array.
+All of the parameters (--cpus-per-task, --mem-per-cpu, --time, etc) will be set for every individual job running in the batch array.
 The script should use the SLURM_ARRAY_TASK_ID environment variable to identify which input file to process.

 Here is an example job script for processing input files using the Python script "process.py":